On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Methodology

 \subsubsection{Operator Dimension}

-For each subject, to investigate if there is a statistically significant difference between the 6 operators (Identity, Quantized, Early Exit, Partitioned, QE, QEP), we perform the KW tests shown in Table~\ref{approach_operator_dimention}.
+For each subject, to investigate if there is a statistically significant difference between the six operators (Identity, Quantized, Early Exit, Partitioned, Quantized Early Exit, Quantized Early Exit Partitioned), we perform the KW tests shown in Table~\ref{approach_operator_dimention}.
 If there is a significant difference (KW Test: p-value $<$ 0.05), we further employ post-hoc Conover tests~\cite{conover1979multiple}.
 For the pairwise comparisons having significant differences (Conover test: adjusted p-value $<$ 0.05), we used Cliff's delta effect size~\cite{cliff1993dominance} to analyze how operators' inference latency ranks by looking at how much they differ (magnitude) and which way (sign) they differ in the corresponding RQs.

-To evaluate the accuracy comparisons of the operators, we use the Wilcoxon Signed Rank Test~\cite{dwivedi2017analysis} to determine if there exists a significant difference for the Identity vs Quantized models in RQ2, Identity vs Early Exit models in RQ3, Quantized vs QE models in RQ4, and Early Exit vs QE models in RQ5.
-This test analyzes the differences between 2 paired groups, i.e., the accuracy measurements under 2 different operators for the same subjects (i.e., ResNet, ResNext, FCN, DUC) and environments (i.e., Mobile, Edge, Cloud).
-Each group has 18 samples of accuracy measurements, i.e., 6 accuracy metric values ([ResNet, ResNext] x [Top 1\%, Top 5\%] + [FCN, DUC] x [mIOU\%]) x 3 environments.
+To evaluate the accuracy comparisons of the operators, we use the Wilcoxon Signed Rank Test~\cite{dwivedi2017analysis} to determine if there exists a significant difference for the Identity vs Quantized models in RQ2, Identity vs Early Exit models in RQ3, Quantized vs Quantized Early Exit models in RQ4, and Early Exit vs Quantized Early Exit models in RQ5.
+This test analyzes the differences between two paired groups, i.e., the accuracy measurements under two different operators for the same subjects (i.e., ResNet, ResNext, FCN, DUC) and environments (i.e., Mobile, Edge, Cloud).
+Each group has 18 samples of accuracy measurements, i.e., six accuracy metric values ([ResNet, ResNext] x [Top 1\%, Top 5\%] + [FCN, DUC] x [mIOU\%]) x 3 environments.
 In other words, in a particular operator's group, we are concatenating the accuracy metric(s), all of which are percentage values, of all four subjects, then comparing corresponding accuracy metrics using paired statistical tests.